mogu-lab/mogu-lab.github.io/pages/index.md

 <div class="row">
 <div markdown="1" class="col-lg-6 about-box">

-MOGU Lab at Wellesley College is focused on enabling **effective** and **responsible** uses of expressive (deep) machine learning models in **safety-critical** domains like precision healthcare, in which increasing amounts of data hold the potential to improve human lives.
+MOGU Lab is a Machine Learning (ML) laboratory at Wellesley College, focused on enabling **effective** and **responsible** uses of expressive (deep) ML models in **safety-critical** domains like precision healthcare.
 Our research specifically focuses on developing methods to help us better **understand, predict, and prevent suicide** and related behaviors.

 </div>
 <div class="col-lg-6 about-box">